 This section explains the sections of programming exclusive to sensors.
-For information on registration, descriptor editing and deletion, see sections 7.1, 7.2 and 7.3, respectively.
+For information on registration, descriptor editing and deletion, see 7.1: Device Registration, 7.2: Device Descriptors, and 7.3: Device Deletion respectively.

 7.6.1: Zone Type

 The zone type defines the type of alarm the system generates when the sensor is tripped.